 The Container Herb Garden

 Herbs are wonderful plants that add color and flavor to our meals and health to our bodies.
 They are usually grown in a garden, but they can also be grown in smaller more enclosed spaces.
-In this class, Mark Lyons, an experienced herb and vegetable gardener, will show you how to arrange and grow your favorite herbs on a smaller scale inside a container.
+In this class, Mark Lyons, an experienced garden coach, will show you how to arrange and grow your favorite herbs on a smaller scale inside a container.

 Aphids eating your cucumbers?
 Squirrels stealing your corn?
 Rabbits munching on your lettuce?
 Can they be stopped?
 Yes they can.
-Mark Lyons, an experienced vegetable gardener will teach you strategies and tactics to stop these invaders from destroying your garden and stealing the fruits and vegetables you worked so hard to grow.
+Mark Lyons, an experienced garden coach, will teach you strategies and tactics to stop these invaders from destroying your garden and stealing the fruits and vegetables you worked so hard to grow.

 Fall Vegetable Gardening

 Vegetable gardening does not have to end when summer does!
-This topic will review how to prepare your garden for the fall, and discuss what vegetables are ideal for planting and harvest during this season.
+Mark Lyons, an experienced garden coach, will review how to prepare your garden for the fall, and discuss what vegetables are ideal for planting and harvest during this season.
 Grow a bountiful crop of delicious, sweet, crunchy vegetables for good healthful eating throughout fall and even into winter!

 The Garden of Doom

 Certain plants look beautiful, but hold hidden dangers that should make you think twice about planting them.
-Mark will alert you to these botanical rogues and how to carefully cultivate them to mitigate their hazards if you decide to plant them.
+Mark Lyons, an experienced garden coach, will alert you to these botanical rogues and how to carefully cultivate them to mitigate their hazards if you decide to plant them.

 Growing and Using Corn